 Discounted market sale (OMV)

 Households are to complete an application form to register interest in Discounted OMV properties.
-The application form is issued by Fylde Council and can be downloaded here.
+If you would like to request an application form for a Discounted Market Sale property, please contact the Developer directly or email us at firstname.lastname@example.org.
 If Fylde Council assesses the application as meeting the eligibility criteria then an official letter is issued to you by Fylde Council stated your eligibility for Discounted Market Housing.
 This supporting document is then to be presented to Developers who are offering Discount Market Sale properties.

 Alternative Affordable Housing